 Mixing the new with the old is a unique feature of RAMP that goes beyond just taking 5250 applications from green screen to GUI or to the Web.
 RAMP allows you to add components to extend the application with features that are impractical for a 5250 program.
 For example, you can retrieve a part number from a 5250 application and use a new multi-media component to show a video of the associated part structure.

 Designed for today and suitable for tomorrow’s business environment

-The framework provides the foundation for multiple applications and deploys as a Windows rich-client or Web browser application.
+The framework provides the foundation for multiple applications and deploys as a Windows desktop or Web browser application.
 The framework insulates the application from the complexities of the underlying hardware and operating systems.
 This means that your modernised applications will always be ready and enabled for changes in technology.
 Your developers concentrate on building the software to support business operations.

 Improve user productivity

 Users used to graphical user interfaces will feel familiar with applications modernized using RAMP.
 The application is easier to use because users do not need to navigate through the 5250 application screen hierarchy.
 The modernized navigation produced during the RAMP project follows industry standards for graphical user interface design and thereby simplifies the interaction for users.